openconnectivity/IOTivity-setup/Readme.md

 e.g. run in the iotivity folder the ```scons examples/OCFDeviceBuilder``` command

 # run.sh
-This script goes to the folder where the executable resides and starts it.
+This script executes the executable in the folder where the executable resides in.

+linux executes in folder:

-e.g. goes to (linux) ./iotivity/out/linux/x86_64/release/examples/OCFDeviceBuilder
+./iotivity/out/linux/x86_64/release/examples/OCFDeviceBuilder

+pi executes in folder:

-e.g. goes to (pi) ./iotivity/out/linux/armv7l/release/examples/OCFDeviceBuilder
+./iotivity/out/linux/armv7l/release/examples/OCFDeviceBuilder

-and starts the executable from that directory. note that the executable needs to be started in that directory to avoid issues with reading the security and introspection files.
+note that the executable needs to be started in folder where it recides to avoid issues with reading the security and introspection files.

 # reset.sh